RebeccaCrecelius/100-days-of-code/log.md

 **To Do**: The items within the features columns need to be centered.
 This may require changing display: inline-grid;
 grid-template-columns: 1fr 1fr; to flexbox under .features.
 Need to double-check to see if I need to change some of the overall sizing to percentages for accessibility reasons.
 Currently, the information under the hero image is labeled as an h2.
 It needs to be a p with a hidden h2 element.

+### Day 13: February 23, 2024

+**Today's Progress**: Changed the .features section to flex.
+Aligned the images and text for features by treating the .feature element as a parent.
+Aligned the image for community.
+Partly aligned the text for community.

+**Thoughts**: I am looking forward to adding more visual branding soon.

+**To Do**: Trade the placeholder images out for brand-specific images.
+Fix the text for the community section.
+Gather all materials for Twemary including images and product/ company text.